 Manufacturers get around the heatsink problem by pulse testing (so the device does not get a chance to get hot), but this requires expensive equipment to do, so a simpler test is needed.
 Simpler actually makes it more complicated for high current tests, since you will have to mount the transistor before you start.
 For these tests, using mica washers is out of the question (too time consuming), so the heatsink will be at the potential of the collector (BJT) or drain (MOSFET).

-WARNING - The rated source to gate voltage of MOSFETs must never be exceeded
+WARNING - The rated maximum source to gate voltage of MOSFETs must never be exceeded.

-The power supply should ideally be regulated, but again, if you don't have one, then unregulated will still work, although mains voltage variations will affect the accuracy of measurements.
-In reality, small variations will not cause great errors, and the final result will still have some variations - finding two identical devices is not normally expected or obtained.
+The power supply should ideally be regulated, but if you don't have one, an unregulated supply will still work.
+Mains voltage variations will affect the accuracy of measurements.
+Normal variations will not cause large errors, and the final result of 'matched' devices will still have some variations - finding two identical trnasistors is not normally expected or obtained.

 The bridge rectifier needs to be a high current type, and given that 35A bridges are quite cheap, this is a good choice.
 The 1N5404 types shown are suitable for an output current of no more than around 6A.
 I suggest that the power transformer should be fairly substantial, or excessive voltage sag will be experienced during testing.
-A 100VA trannie will be more than sufficient.
+A 100VA transformer will be more than sufficient.
 Feel free to increase the capacitance if it makes you feel better.
 It won't change anything other than reduced supply ripple, which is of no consequence for this kind of test anyway.

 Figure 2 - Quiescent Current Gain / Voltage Test

 VR1 needs to be a wirewound pot for testing BJTs, but can be a higher value carbon pot if you only want to test MOSFETs.
 I suggest the wirewound pot as a matter of course, since it increases the usefulness of the test jig.
 The pot will get quite warm in operation (it dissipates nearly 1W), so make sure you switch off the power between tests.
 Test leads should be fitted with colour coded alligator clips for emitter/source, base/gate and collector/drain (BJTs and MOSFETs respectively).

-For power transistors, the "Base Current Range" switch (SW4) needs to be set to the high range (100 Ohms), and base current is limited to about 60mA.
+For power transistors, the 'Base Current Range' switch (SW5) needs to be set to the high range (100 Ohms), and base current is limited to about 60mA.
 With a device having a gain of 20, collector current will be about 1.2A, but that will increase to 3A if the gain is 50 (more common with modern devices).
 For low power devices and MOSFETs, leave the switch in the low range (~6mA).
 Note that the maximum gate voltage is deliberately limited to about 6V.

 Now you can measure the emitter-base or source-gate voltage.
-Note the readings, and mark the transistor just tested (so you can correlate the device with its measured characteristics).
-Repeat the test with the other devices you have, reversing the polarity as required - but do not adjust the pot - leave it exactly where it was for the first transistor.
-Bear in mind that the current in subsequent transistors could vary by several hundred percent, so it may be necessary to readjust the pot and re-run the test from the beginning.
+Press the 'Test' button, note the readings, and mark the transistor just tested (so you can correlate the device with its measured characteristics).
+Repeat the test with the other devices you have, reversing the polarity (SW3) if required - but do not adjust the pot - leave it exactly where it was for the first transistor.
+Bear in mind that the current in subsequent transistors could vary by several hundred percent, so it may be necessary to readjust the pot and re-run the tests from the beginning.